Producer Responsibility Program For Recycling

 - On or before September 1, 2023, hire an independent third party to conduct an assessment of the recycling services currently provided in the state and the recycling needs in the state that are not being met (needs assessment);

-- On or before April 1, 2024, report the results of the needs assessment to the advisory board and the executive director; and
+- On or before January 30, 2024, report the results of the needs assessment to the advisory board and the executive director;

 - On or before February 1, 2025, after soliciting input from the advisory board and other key stakeholders, submit a plan proposal for the program (plan proposal) to the advisory board and executive director.